alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The value of a `*_status` attribute is a non-negative integer value corresponding to the [BCP-008-01][] and [BCP-008-02][] status definitions: AllUp (1), SomeDown (2), AllDown (3), Inactive (0), NotUsed (0), Healthy (1), PartiallyHealthy (2), Unhealthy (3).

-The value of a `*_counter` attribute is an non-negative integer value.
+The value of a `*_counter` attribute is a non-negative integer value.

 The Source’s `monitor_state` attribute MUST reflect the effective state of the underlying Sender or Receiver Monitor as determined by the default state-reporting behavior defined in [BCP-008-01][] and [BCP-008-02][].
 In particular, implementations MUST apply the default `statusReportingDelay` of 3 seconds, which functions as a low-pass filter on status transitions, and this delay MUST NOT be modified nor permitted to be modified.

 The `version` attribute MUST be updated whenever the value of a source's attribute changes.
 The version attribute MUST be updated only when one or more values in monitor_state change.

-The `clock_name attribute MUST be `null`.
+The `clock_name` attribute MUST be `null`.

-> Note: With default [BCP-008-01][] and [BCP-008-01][] settings that are imutable in this specification (statusReportingDelay = 3s), devices typically emit ≤ 1 update per ~3s per monitored entity, with occasional immediate updates on deterioration.
+> Note: Under the immutable default settings defined by [BCP-008-01][] and [BCP-008-02][] (statusReportingDelay = 3 seconds), devices typically emit no more than one update approximately every three seconds per monitored entity, with occasional immediate updates on deterioration.

 ## Controller